Classic Nigerian Jollof Rice – The Tastiest Simplicity

 Complex not complicated

 A dish that requires simple steps, but is seemingly complicated.
-To some people, it comes naturally whilst for some others it’s a journey to master just the basics.
+To some people, it comes naturally whilst for others it’s a journey to master just the basics.
 However, I say it’s a journey that is worth it all!
 A delicious dish that encompasses: Blitz, fry, simmer, and steam, no more, no less.
 This recipe will guide even the novice of novices to embark on this delicious journey.
 One of the many Jollof rice variations that I promise you will enjoy.
-If you want a little cheat sheet, you can check out how I make Nigerian Jollof rice using pasta sauce.

 • Chop tomatoes, onions, bell pepper, ginger, garlic, scotch bonnet pepper and puree in a blender/food processor.